 Bloom’s Taxonomy And OBE: Manifestation Of Reductionism In Malaysian Education

-Reductionism has been a cause of concern for many thinkers and scholars.
-It has been attributed to the degradation of several key institutions in modern society such as economy, science, politics and education.
-This paper investigates the presence of reductionism in its rogue form, or ‘wild reductionism’, in Malaysian Education.
-Two key concepts have been identified as the vessel for reductionism, namely Bloom’s taxonomy and Outcome Based Education as interpreted by the Malaysian Engineering Education Council and adopted by many institutions.
-Reductionism is evident in the paradigmatic conception in these two concepts.
-Issues and criticisms arising out of their adoptions are presented.
-It is evident that the criticisms against both have been ignored by educators and policy makers in drafting the education ecosystem.
+Reductionism has long been a source of concern for thinkers and scholars, as it has been linked to the degradation of several key institutions in modern society, including the economy, science, politics and education.
+This paper investigates the presence of reductionism in its more extreme form, or ‘wild reductionism’, within the Malaysian education system.
+Two key concepts have been identified as vessels for reductionism: Bloom’s taxonomy and Outcome-Based Education as interpreted by the Malaysian Engineering Education Council and adopted by many institutions.
+Reductionism is evident in the paradigmatic framework of these two concepts.
+This paper explores the issues and criticisms arising from their adoptions are presented.
+The criticisms against both have been ignored by educators and policymakers in shaping the education ecosystem.

-Bloom’s Taxonomy and Outcome based Education is currently adopted as the basis of Malaysian education framework.
-Amidst general embrace and adoption of these mechanisms, signs of unwanted impacts are evident.
+Bloom’s Taxonomy and Outcome-based Education is currently adopted as the basis of the Malaysian education framework.
+Amidst the general embrace and adoption of these mechanisms, signs of unwanted impacts are evident.
 These problems resemble the symptoms of reductionism recognised elsewhere in politics, economy, science, and technology.
-Various issues in education, such as the decline of the nation’s PISA score, non attendance of candidates for SPM exams, complex pedagogy and inappropriate complexity, high educator’s workload, among others, are hotly debated.
+Various issues in education, such as the decline in the nation’s PISA score, non-attendance of candidates for SPM exams, complex pedagogy, inappropriate content complexity, and high educator workload, among others, are hotly debated.
 It is not the intention of this essay to dwell on these issues.
 We know the problems.
 People talked about it, although there seems to be apathy on the supply side.
-Nevertheless if we care to look deeper into these, we will find that the ills and maladies are just a manifestation of a deep rooted belief in the modern mind.
+Nevertheless, if we care to look deeper into these, we will find that the ills and maladies are just a manifestation of a deep-rooted belief in the modern mind.
 It is a crisis of perception[1].
 It is a systemic problem[2].
-It is not an administrative, not a strategic, not even an operational problem.
-It is a crisis of paradigm.
-It is the problem of our worldviews and sprung out of misplaced emphasis on specific parts of modern philosophy.
-Specifically it is the result of unbounded fascination with reductionism, a paradigm so pervasive and dominant since the age of enlightenment in Europe.
-One key characteristic of reductionism that results in this dilemma is the fragmentation of perceptions, rendering our problem solving skills ineffective and chaotic.
+It is neither an administrative nor a strategic problem, and certainly not an operational one.
+It is a crisis of paradigm, a problem rooted in our worldviews, arising from a misplaced emphasis on specific aspects of modern philosophy.
+Specifically, it is the result of an unbounded fascination with reductionism, a paradigm so pervasive and dominant since the Age of Enlightenment in Europe.
+One key characteristic of reductionism that results in this dilemma is the fragmentation of perceptions, rendering our problem-solving skills ineffective and chaotic.

-It is necessary at this juncture to clarify on the use of the term reductionism in this writing.
-Reductionism is an important human trait.
-It is a necessary cognitive framework that propels humanity into the age of scientific discovery and technological progress.
-However, it is not something new.
-It has been around since the dawn of man, where it is useful when man went hunting for prey, or whenever he is focused on extracting benefit from the natural world.
-From a neuroscience perspective, Iain Mcgilchrist attributed it to the left brain processing[3].
-Nevertheless, in the grand scheme of human existence, it should serve as an emissary to the master, that is the holistic way of thinking often attributed to the right brain operation.
-However the term ‘wild reductionism’ used here refers to the unbounded adoption of its use regardless of context, an overdose[4].
-Or, as explained by Mcgilchrist, it has become a master instead of an emissary.
-For the sake of brevity, the term reductionism is used elsewhere in this writing.
+It is necessary at this juncture to clarify the use of the term ‘reductionism’ in this writing.
+Reductionism is an important human trait and a necessary cognitive framework that has propelled humanity into the age of scientific discovery and technological progress.
+However, it is not a new concept.
+It has been present since the dawn of humankind, proving useful when early humans hunted prey, or whenever he is focused on extracting benefits from the natural world.
+From a neuroscience perspective, Iain Mcgilchrist attributes it to the left brain processing[3].
+Nevertheless, in the grand scheme of human existence, reductionism should serve as an emissary to the master - the holistic way of thinking often associated with right-brain operation.
+The term ‘wild reductionism’ used here refers to the unbounded adoption of reductionism regardless of context - an overdose[4].
+As Mcgilchrist explains, it has become a master instead of an emissary.
+For the sake of brevity, the term ‘reductionism’ is used elsewhere in this writing.

-The problem of fragmented perceptions we see in the current education system, have parallel in many other aspects of civilisation: economy, politics, business, religion, health etc. They all seem to have myriads of crises in different scales strewn about the whole modern society.
-They are reflected all over communities and countries all over the world.
-The economy runs havoc and deplete resources, causing global warming and related environmental disasters, widening prosperity gaps between nations and between rich and poor.
-There are political frictions due to power and resource grabbing, hurtling nations towards war and skirmishes, apathy of governments towards the plight of citizens, and so on.
-Every party believes it is doing the right thing, but in their limited own understanding and focus, resulting in conflicting and contrasting results.
-These can all be summed up as the symptoms of reductionism: chaotic fragmentations of human faculties of perception, resulting in the loss of understanding of richness of phenomena, elimination of humanness and inability to have a big picture mentality in establishing truth.
+The problem of fragmented perceptions in the current education system parallels many other aspects of civilisation: economy, politics, business, religion, health, and more.
+These domains all seem to face myriads crises of varying scales that pervade modern society.
+These issues are reflected in communities and countries all over the world.
+The economy runs rampant, depleting resources, causing global warming and related environmental disasters, and widening the prosperity gaps between nations and between rich and poor.
+Political frictions arise from power and resource grabbing, pushing nations towards wars and skirmishes, and leading to governmental apathy towards the plight of citizens.
+Each party believes it is doing the right thing, but within their limited understanding and focus, resulting in conflicting and contrasting results.
+These issues can all be summed up as symptoms of reductionism: the chaotic fragmentations of human faculties of perception, leading to a loss of understanding of the richness of phenomena, the elimination of humanness and the inability to adopt a holistic perspective in establishing truth.

-The precursor to modern reductionism is often attributed to Renee Descartes, a French philosopher of the 16th Century.
-This can be summarised as the belief that reality can be understood by its constituent components.
-Here we can already see that this is the basis of scientific thinking.
+The precursor to modern reductionism is often attributed to René Descartes, a French philosopher of the 16th Century.
+His view can be summarised as the belief that reality can be understood by breaking it down into its constituent components.
+This idea forms the foundation of scientific thinking.
 It is the beloved child of modernity.
-It has produced wonders, it propelled man to the moon, it cures diseases as well as creates cataclysmic weapons.
-It is super powerful.
-As such it is adored beyond its true worth.
-And therein lies the problem.
+It has produced wonders- sending humans to the moon, curing diseases, and creating cataclysmic weapons.
+Its immense power has led to its reverence, often beyond its true worth, which is where the problem lies.

-The flaw of reductionist thinking can often be summed up by the statement that the whole is more than a sum of its parts.
-By adding notes and rhythm, a musician can produce a masterpiece instead of just a collection of sound and noise.
-A canvas and several color paints in the hand of an artist will turn into an amazing painting that can move people.
-The outcome can never be predicted from the size and types of canvas, or the chemical properties of the paints.
-Its value cannot be inferred from the physical properties of its constituent.
+The flaw of reductionist thinking can often be summed up by the statement: “the whole is more than a sum of its parts”.
+A musician, by combining notes and rhythm, can produce a masterpiece, transcending mere sound and noise.
+An artist, with a canvas and several colours, can create a painting that moves people emotionally.
+The outcome cannot be predicted solely from the size and type of the canvas or the chemical properties of the paints.
+The value of such works cannot be inferred from their physical components alone.
 If you detach the subjective quality of an object, it loses its value, meaning and significance.
-Yet this is what reductionism does, it surgically removes the metaphysical properties of a phenomenon and focuses on its physical part, and then proceed to dissect the pehnomenon into isolated fragments, obscuring the interconnectedness of phenomena.
-Its wholesale adoption in the whole spectrum of human endeavour results in the loss of touch with reality.
+Yet, this is what reductionism does—it surgically removes the metaphysical properties of a phenomenon, focusing solely on its physical aspects, then dissects it into isolated fragments, obscuring the interconnectedness of phenomena.
+Its wholesale adoption across human endeavour results in a detachment from reality.

 Crises of Reductionism in Literature

-Due to this shortcoming, scholars and scientists from various backgrounds have highlighted the drawbacks and harm of this way of thinking.
-The study of complex dynamic systems has uncovered a fundamental flaw in this method, as South African philosopher Paul Cilliers discussed in his 1998 book:
+Due to its shortcomings, scholars and scientists from various fields have highlighted the drawbacks and harm of reductionist thinking.
+The study of complex dynamic systems has revealed a fundamental flaw in this approach, as South African philosopher Paul Cilliers discussed in his 1998 book:

-Fritjoff Capra, a leading physicist himself argues that the reductionist paradigm has led to fragmented thinking, which in turn has caused a disconnection from the holistic nature of reality.
-He believes that the ills of the modern world, war, hunger, environmental degradation are the results of the reductionist worldview.[6]
+Fritjoff Capra, a leading physicist, argues that the reductionist paradigm has led to fragmented thinking, which in turn has caused a disconnection from the holistic nature of reality.
+He believes that the ills of the modern world—war, hunger, environmental degradation—are results of the reductionist worldview.[6]

-Vandana Shiva is an Indian scholar, environmental activist, and author known for her work in the fields of ecology, agriculture, and sustainability.
-Shiva puts forward the view that reductionism is not only the basis of the technology of war, violence and wild capitalism, it is even a violent ideology that tears apart human knowledge through epistemological politics.
-She stated that the violence done by reductionism is in four forms: violence against the subject of science, violence against the object of knowledge, Violence against recipients of knowledge and violence against knowledge itself[7].
+Vandana Shiva, an Indian scholar, environmental activist, and author known for her work in ecology, agriculture, and sustainability, asserts that reductionism is not only the basis of the technology of war, violence and rampant capitalism, but it is also a violent ideology that tears apart human knowledge through epistemological politics.
+She identifies four forms of violence inflicted by reductionism: violence against the subject of science, violence against the object of knowledge, violence against recipients of knowledge and violence against knowledge itself [7].

-Syed Muhammad Naquib al-Attas, a prominent Malaysian scholar, in various works of his, referred to reductionism as a “dajjalic cognitive framework”, discussing how reductionist thinking can lead to a fragmented understanding of reality that is at odds with a more integrated, Islamic worldview.[8]
+Syed Muhammad Naquib al-Attas, a prominent Malaysian scholar, in various works, referred to reductionism as a “dajjalic cognitive framework”, discussing how reductionist thinking can lead to a fragmented understanding of reality that is at odds with a more integrated, Islamic worldview.[8]

 Reductionism in education

-A significant literature can be found on the effect of reductionism in education.
+A significant body of literature explores the effect of reductionism in education.
 Peter Senge, a prominent system thinker, addressed the issues surrounding reductionism:

 Today, I believe our traditional consensus regarding the goals and processes of public education leaves us dangerously vulnerable in a world of increasing interdependence.
 We have all been taught to break apart complex problems and fix the pieces.
 Our traditional education process — indeed, our theory of knowledge in the West — is based on reductionism, fragmenting complex phenomena into component parts and building up knowledge of the parts.
 Moreover, our traditional system is based on competition and individual learning.[9]

-Terry Wrigley criticise reductionism in educational theory for several reasons: oversimplification, neglect of context, mechanistic view of learning and lack of holistic understanding[10].
+Terry Wrigley criticises reductionism in educational theory for several reasons: oversimplification, neglect of context, mechanistic view of learning, and lack of holistic understanding[10].
 He also concluded that reductionist approaches can lead to educational policies that prioritize standardized testing and measurable outcomes over meaningful learning experiences, ultimately harming the quality of education.

-An emergent characteristic of reductionism in education is the rising trend of mechanisation, which is driven by economic factors.
+An emergent characteristic of reductionism in education is the rising trend of mechanization driven by economic factors.
 This argument is presented by Sancar, who contends that neoliberalism prioritizes market-driven approaches, resulting in the commodification of education.
 He highlights how this shift leads to increased standardization, a focus on quantifiable outcomes, and the marginalization of critical thinking and creativity in curricula.[11]

-To identify the presence of reductionism in Malaysian education, several key characteristics of the ecosystem will be discussed here.
-These are manifestations of reductionism in the forms of methodology, processes, operational strategies and mechanisms.
-As such, people rarely see the ‘isms’ behind these manifestations.
+To identify the presence of reductionism in Malaysian education, several key characteristics of the ecosystem will be discussed.
+These manifestations of reductionism appear in methodologies, processes, operational strategies and mechanisms.
+As such, people rarely see the underlying ‘isms’ behind these manifestations.

 Bloom’s taxonomy

-The first manifestation is the wide adoption of Bloom’s Taxonomy as the framework for developing the education ecosystem.
+The first manifestation is the widespread adoption of Bloom’s Taxonomy as a framework for developing the education ecosystem.
 Bloom’s taxonomy, was first introduced in the publication Taxonomy of Educational Objectives: The Classification of Educational Goals[12].
-Here the reductionist approach to education is evident.
-It fragmentise learning objectives into three broad domains: cognitive (knowledge-based), affective (emotion-based), and psychomotor (action-based), each with a hierarchy of skills and abilities.
-These domains are used by educators to structure curricula, assessments, and teaching methods to foster different types of learning.
+Here, the reductionist approach to education is evident, as it fragments learning objectives into three broad domains: cognitive (knowledge-based), affective (emotion-based), and psychomotor (action-based), each with a hierarchy of skills and abilities.
+Educators use these domains to structure curricula, assessments, and teaching methods to foster different types of learning.

-A rising trend with the adoption of Bloom's Taxonomy in educational settings is the use of mechanisation in education, particularly with the rise of technology-enhanced learning environments.
-Bloom's Taxonomy provides a framework for categorizing educational goals.
-Educators often use this framework to design assessments that can be easily automated.
-For instance, multiple-choice quizzes and online assessments can be aligned with the different levels of Bloom's taxonomy (e.g., knowledge, comprehension, application), allowing for efficient grading and data collection.
-Another mechanisation due to the adoption of Bloom’s taxonomy is the development of Learning Management Systems (LMS).
+A rising trend associated with the adoption of Bloom's Taxonomy in educational settings is the increasing mechanisation of education, particularly with the rise of technology-enhanced learning environments.
+Bloom's Taxonomy provides a framework for categorizing educational goals, which educators often use to design assessments that can be easily automated.
+For example, multiple-choice quizzes and online assessments can be aligned with the different levels of Bloom's taxonomy (e.g., knowledge, comprehension, application), allowing for efficient grading and data collection.
+Another example of mechanization linked to Bloom’s Taxonomy is the development of Learning Management Systems (LMS).
 Many LMS incorporate Bloom's Taxonomy to structure courses and assessments.
-With the framework, many aspects of education can be tweaked in a mechanical way.
-It can be concluded that the framework's influence on assessment, curriculum development, and the integration of technology in teaching and learning processes clearly supports the trend toward mechanization in education.
+Using this framework, various aspects of education can be tweaked in a mechanical way.
+It can be concluded that the framework's influence on assessment, curriculum development, and the integration of technology in teaching and learning processes supports the trend toward mechanization in education.

 Outcome Based Education

-A derivative out of Bloom’s Taxonomy is outcome based learning, widely known as OBE (Outcome Based Education).
-At the outset, the reductionists tendency can be clearly identified.
+A derivative of Bloom’s Taxonomy is Outcome-Based Education (OBE).
+At the outset, the reductionist tendency can be clearly identified.
 The basic approach is to reduce and fragment the concept of education into a series of focused, measurable outcomes.
-Since early 2004 the interest in Outcome-Based Education (OBE) began to emerge with several engineering education providers in Malaysia.
-It is interesting to look into the rationale behind the adoption of OBE.
-The providers realised the problem of several gaps found in traditional engineering curriculum.
+Since early 2004, interest in Outcome-Based Education (OBE) began to emerge among several engineering education providers in Malaysia.
+It is interesting to examine the rationale behind the adoption of OBE.
+The providers recognized several gaps in traditional engineering curricula.

 The thinking at that time was to fill up the gaps found in the six categories with several courses.
 If communication skills are found to be lacking, then there should be such a course in the curriculum.
-If the curriculum is lacking in thinking skill, then a thinking skill course would be included.
-This was what was meant by a well orchestrated curriculum.
-However, in reality the synchronization or integration was found not to be there.
+If the curriculum is lacking in thinking skills, then a thinking skill course would be included.
+This was what was meant by a well-orchestrated curriculum.
+However, in reality, the synchronization or integration was found not to be there.
 [13]

-This pushes them to search for a way that straddles the gaps.
-OBE was deemed to be an answer to this problem.
-Ironically, the positivists outlook of OBE does not exclude reductionism which essentially fragmentise the phenomena, in fact it clearly breaks learning experience into few objective outcome statements.
-This tendency to reduce phenomena to few outcomes reflect positivist methodological reductionism in OBE.
-It is interesting to note the irony here.
-To solve the problem of gaps in a traditionally fragmented education, they adopt a reductionist mechanism which enforces fragmentation at a higher level.
-Yet somehow this irony escapes them.
+This led educators to seek a solution that could bridge these gaps.
+OBE was seen as an answer to this problem.
+Ironically, the positivist outlook of OBE does not exclude reductionism, which essentially fragments the phenomenon.
+In fact, it clearly breaks the learning experience into a few objective outcome statements.
+This tendency to reduce phenomena to a limited number of outcomes reflects positivist methodological reductionism in OBE.
+The irony here is noteworthy: to solve the problem of gaps in a traditionally fragmented education, a reductionist mechanism is adopted, which enforces fragmentation at a higher level.
+Yet, this irony often goes unnoticed.

-Another outcome of reductionism which is not exclusive to education is the rise of bureaucracy.
-Due to the need to measure performance, and the introduction of many indicators, excessive recording, documenting and reportings, starts to occupy a major portion of educators’ workload..
+Another outcome of reductionism, which is not exclusive to education, is the rise of bureaucracy.
+Due to the need to measure performance, and the introduction of numerous indicators, excessive recording, documenting and reporting begin to occupy a significant portion of educators’ workloads.

 Symptoms ignored

-The nature of the reductionist tendency in Bloom's Taxonomy and OBE warrant cautionary approach in their adoptions to an educational system.
-A growing opinion is that both result in less than satisfactory performance in education.
+The nature of the reductionist tendency in Bloom's Taxonomy and OBE warrants a cautious approach in their adoptions within an educational system.
+A growing opinion suggests that both have resulted in less-than-satisfactory performance in education.

 It (OBE) also gives the mistaken impression that some of these skills are more difficult and more important than others.
 It can blind us to the integrated process that actually takes place in students’ minds as they learn[14].

 Flaws in the impact of implementing hierarchical models of knowledge have also been highlighted.
-Roland Case identified 3 flaws in Bloom’s Taxonomy.
-It lowers expectation for thinking, it encourages transmission of information rather than genuine analytical ability, and it creates false confidence.[15]
+Roland Case identified three flaws in Bloom’s Taxonomy: it lowers expectations for thinking, encourages the transmission of information rather than fostering genuine analytical ability, and creates false confidence.[15]

 Another problem with cognitive hierarchy is the lowering of status between “remembering” and “evaluating”.
-This pose a problem when it is assumed that more time should be spent in teaching evaluation skill rather than acquiring information.
-The quality of evaluation in students in fact correlate positively with the amount of information internalised.[16]
+This poses a problem when it is assumed that more time should be spent teaching evaluation skills rather than acquiring information.
+In fact, the quality of evaluation in students correlates positively with the amount of information internalized.[16]

 With the advent of AI, these flaws in Bloom’s taxonomy have been identified as problematic.
-The categorisation of cognitive skills with its hierarchy is misleading when it is embedded in Large Language Learning (LLM), the rational syntax used in AI.[17]
+The categorization of cognitive skills with its hierarchy is misleading when embedded in Large Language Learning (LLM) and the rational syntax used in AI.[17]

 But this apparent good idea (OBE) has led to considerable conflict.
 A major reason for this conflict is that states turned over the task of defining outcomes to the educational officials most threatened by the process.
 Educators have proceeded to promote rather vague outcomes, often reflecting politically correct positions, instead of knowledge, skills, and cognitive academic outcomes.
 Education bureaucrats have taken a sensible idea and distorted its meaning so that accountability is virtually impossible.[18]

-Here it can be inferred that one of the core issues in OBE is WHO gets to decide the outcomes.
-It can be argued that ideally, a carefully selected group of ‘wise elders’ would concoct balanced outcomes for an education system.
-However as always in the real world, ideals seldom materialised.
-There is no clear criteria for the people who get to make that decision.
-Most likely, as pointed above, the group would consist of those high in the rank of administrators.
-These are not necessarily ‘wise’ individuals although their ability to climb high in bureaucratic rank is undeniable.
+Here it can be inferred that one of the core issues in OBE is who gets to decide the outcomes.
+Ideally, a carefully selected group of ‘wise elders’ would craft balanced outcomes for the education system.
+However, as is often the case in the real world, ideals rarely materialize.
+There are no clear criteria for selecting those who make these decisions.
+Most likely, as pointed out, this group would consist of high-ranking administrators.
+While their ability to climb the bureaucratic ladder is undeniable, they are not necessarily ‘wise’ individuals.

-In Australia, the introduction of OBE in 2006 was widely contested on the grounds that OBE is conceptually flawed, difficult to implement and substandard when compared to either what is termed a syllabus or a standards model of curriculum development.[19]
+In Australia, the introduction of OBE in 2006 was widely contested on the grounds that OBE is conceptually flawed, difficult to implement and substandard when compared to what is termed a syllabus or a standards-based model of curriculum development.[19]

-Beyond rhetorics, the concern can be also argued in a pragmatic term.
-The world in 2024 as we know it is characterized by rapid changes and unpredictability, commonly termed as VUCA[20].
-An education that is sluggish in response to these dynamics runs the risk of being obsolete soon enough.
-In Malaysia, the development of any new curriculum has to adopt the nationally mandated outcomes by the Malaysian Quality Assurance (MQA) agency.
-The OBE mechanism developed by the engineers entails the need to meticulously map the connection between Program Outcome (PO), Learning (LO)Outcome, course learning outcome (CLO).
-And to ensure its effectiveness, there are specific ways assessment should be weighed against the stated outcomes.
-Due to this, the process can take as long as two and up to three years.
-Once in place, the curriculum, rigged with these stringent requirements and mechanisms[21], will have to be adhered to religiously for the next three to five years.
-By the end of the cycle, the curriculum would have been operated on a paradigm eight years old.
-Whereas in the VUCA era, the world changes at a pace of months, not years.
-Therefore, obsolete curricula is the real outcome of Malaysian style OBE implementation.
+Beyond rhetoric, the concern can also be argued in pragmatic terms.
+The world in 2024, as we know it, is characterized by rapid changes and unpredictability, commonly referred to as VUCA[20].
+An education system that is sluggish in response to these dynamics risks becoming obsolete.
+In Malaysia, the development of any new curriculum must adopt the nationally mandated outcomes by the Malaysian Quality Assurance (MQA) agency.
+The OBE mechanism developed by engineers requires meticulously mapping connections between Program Outcomes (PO), Learning Outcomes (LO), and Course Learning Outcomes (CLO).
+To ensure effectiveness, there are specific ways assessment should be weighed against the stated outcomes.
+As a result, the process can take two to three years.
+Once in place, the curriculum—rigged with these stringent requirements and mechanisms[21] —must be adhered to rigorously for the next three to five years.
+By the end of the cycle, the curriculum would have been operating on a paradigm that is eight years old, while the world in the VUCA era changes at a pace of months, not years.
+Therefore, obsolete curricula are a real outcome of Malaysian-style OBE implementation.

-A more damaging criticism on OBE is its impact on creativity and other soft skills of learners.
-In that it effectively sidelined these skills, the very traits it claims to foster in its implementation.
+A more damaging criticism of OBE is its impact on creativity and other soft skills in learners.
+In that it effectively sidelined these skills, it fails to foster the very traits it claims to nurture.
 In an essay by John Senior, the Head of General Education at Skyline University College, he poignantly summed up the impact of OBE:

-The other symptom arising out of reductionism, as has been stated earlier, is the rise of bureaucracy.
-A study in implementing OBE at Malaysian Vocational Colleges shows an increment in teacher’s commitment needed to implement it.[23]
-My own experience in the organisation is that the bureaucratic load of OBE implementation has a stifling effect on creativity, freedom to think and loss of natural curiosity due to the overwhelming need to fill out forms, checklists and mapping subjects to outcomes, requirements in teaching plan and stringent curriculum structure.
+Another symptom arising out of reductionism, as mentioned earlier, is the rise of bureaucracy.
+A study on implementing OBE at Malaysian Vocational Colleges shows an increase in the teacher’s commitment required to implement it.[23]
+My own experience in the organization suggests that the bureaucratic load of OBE implementation has a stifling effect on creativity, freedom to think and natural curiosity, due to the overwhelming need to fill out forms, checklists, and map subjects to outcomes, along with requirements in teaching plans and a stringent curriculum structure.

 Reductionism’s autoimmune defense mechanism

-A question should be asked at this point.
-Why the overwhelming and wide adoption of these reductionistic manifestations in the Malaysian education scenario?
-Despite the exhaustive problems and cautions raised over these reductionist mechanism, there seems to be a wholesale embrace and vigourous push to implement them.
-A cursory browsing would reveal a high number of writings upholding and promoting the use of Bloom's taxonomy and OBE largely coming from developing countries like Malaysia.
-There seems to be ignorance on the drawbacks and pitfalls of these two mechanisms on our part.
-The attraction of apparent efficiency ideals upheld by people from disciplines such as engineering and business seems to have infected the education theorists and administrators.
+A crucial question arises at this point: Why has there been such overwhelming and widespread adoption of these reductionistic manifestations in the Malaysian education system?
+Despite the exhaustive problems and cautions raised about these reductionist mechanisms, there seems to be a wholesale embrace and vigorous push to implement them.
+A cursory search would reveal numerous writings that uphold and promote the use of Bloom's taxonomy and OBE, largely coming from developing countries like Malaysia.
+It appears that the drawbacks and pitfalls of these two mechanisms are largely ignored.
+The attraction of apparent efficiency ideals upheld by people from disciplines such as engineering and business seems to have influenced education theorists and administrators.

 Ironically this particular propagation of reductionist paradigms is enforced by reductionism itself.
-The reductionist tendency to focus on linear, small scope and fragmented objectives has literally put blinders in our mind that these mechanisms are the best answer out there, ignoring the symptoms and criticisms highlighted elsewhere.
-It seems, the reductionist mentality creates an autoimmune system where the reductionist mindset itself is the defense mechanism against its criticisms and flaws and ensures its rapid adoption in the Malaysian education ecosystem.
+The reductionist tendency to focus on linear, narrow, and fragmented objectives has put blinders on our minds, leading us to believe that these mechanisms are the best answer.
+This approach ignores the symptoms and criticisms highlighted elsewhere.
+It seems that the reductionist mindset creates an autoimmune system, where the mindset itself serves as a defense mechanism against criticisms and flaws, ensuring its rapid adoption in the Malaysian education ecosystem.

 Conclusion

-Reductionism, while being an important cognitive framework that helped humanity, has been growing so wild that some modern crises began to be identified as the results of its overuse.
-It is evident from the study that reductionism, a paradigmatic concept, has creeped into the Malaysian education system at an operational level by two mechanisms, namely Bloom’s Taxonomy and Outcome Based Education.
-Risk of hindering creativity, flawed constructs of human skill, the rise of bureaucracy are among the core problems identified.
-Another problem in Malaysia is the slow process of drafting an OBE rigged curriculum which may result in its obsolescence in a fast changing world.
-The controversial aspects of both have been largely ignored by Malaysian education administrators, most probably due to the tendency of reductionism itself to ignore the wider impacts of small and fragmented objective measures.
+While reductionism has been an important cognitive framework that has helped humanity in many ways, it has grown to such an extent that some modern crises are now being identified as the result of its overuse.
+It is evident from this discussion that reductionism, a paradigmatic concept, has permeated the Malaysian education system at an operational level through two mechanisms: Bloom’s Taxonomy and Outcome-Based Education.
+Risks such as hindering creativity, the flawed constructs of human skill, and the rise of bureaucracy are among the core issues identified.
+Another problem in Malaysia is the slow process of drafting an OBE-driven curriculum, which may render it obsolete in a fast-changing world.
+The controversial aspects of both mechanisms have largely been ignored by Malaysian education administrators, most likely due to the tendency of reductionism itself to overlook the broader impacts of small and fragmented objective measures.

 Notes and references: